Summer Oshkosh Mathematics Academy

 Covid-19 Response Update

-The Summer Oshkosh Mathematics Academy (SOMA), a four-day commuter camp for students entering grades 6-8, will be held again at the University of Wisconsin Oshkosh in August 2021.
+The Summer Oshkosh Mathematics Academy (SOMA), a four-day commuter camp for students entering grades 6-8, will be held again at the University of Wisconsin Oshkosh, August 8-11, 2022.

 SOMA features student exploration and a creative problem-solving approach to mathematics.
 Participants will see aspects of mathematics and topics that are not typically part of the middle grades curriculum, and our activities will help middle schoolers develop mathematical habits of mind by actually doing mathematics, that is, investigating, experimenting, posing questions, modeling problems, conjecturing, justifying solutions and critiquing the reasoning of others.